kyonifer/koma/README.md

 ### Golem

-Golem is a scientific environment for Kotlin that emphasizes language interop, performance, and flexibility.
+Golem is a scientific environment for Kotlin that emphasizes simplicity, language interop, performance, and flexibility.

 ## Project Goals

 The project aims to:

-- Create a scientific programming environment that is friendly and easy for people used to NumPy or MATLAB
+- Create a scientific programming environment for Kotlin that is friendly and easy to use for people used to NumPy or MATLAB
-- Support usage from Kotlin, Java, other JVM languages, and foreign calls from Python or MATLAB
+- Support polyglot usage from Kotlin, Java, other JVM languages, and foreign interop with from Python or MATLAB
-- Use pluggable back-ends to offload the actual computation
+- Use pluggable back-ends to offload the actual computation and interop with libraries expecting to work with another matrix library
-- Use other projects where possible to avoid duplication
+- Use code already written by other projects where possible to avoid duplication

 ## Features

-Golem has two components: A set of flat functions which mimic the behavior of NumPy/MATLAB, and an underlying object oriented hierarchy which dispatch the function calls.
+Golem has two components: A set of flat functions which mimic the behavior of NumPy/MATLAB, and an underlying object oriented hierarchy which dispatch those function calls.
 The flat functions are in the top-level files [here](src/main/golem/) while the matrix implementations are [here](src/main/golem/matrix/).
 It is easiest to get up to speed on Golem by reading through the available top-level functions.